whereischarlie/mixed-messages/README.md

-# Random Message Generator
+# Mixed Messages

-Random Message Generator is a JavaScript app for outputting a random joke message.
+Mixed messages is a JavaScript app for outputting a random silly message.
+This app was built for the JavaScript Syntax Portfolio Project, part of CodeCademy Fullstack Developer Course.

 ## Installation